x-tools/xtools/docs/configuration.rst

 - **enable.rfap** - Enable "RfX Vote Calculator" tool
 - **enable.bash** - Enable "Quote Database" tool
 - **enable.sc** - Enable "Plain, Dirty, Simple Edit Counter" tool

+- **app.load_stylesheets_from_cdn** - Whether to load our stylesheets and scripts from a CDN.
+This is required if xTools is installed on a Windows server
+- **app.single_wiki** - Point xTools to a single wiki, instead of using a meta database.
+This ignores database_meta_name above.
+- **app.is_labs** - Whether xTools lives on the Wikimedia Foundation Labs environment.
+This should be set to false.
+- **wiki_url** - URL to use if app.single_wiki is enabled.
+The title of pages is attached to the end.